Most items on a baby registry only cover the necessary supplies needed for your newborn, and good reason.

 Self-care for new moms is a must!
 However, it often falls off the to-do list when your baby needs so much attention.
 You can make it easier by having a kit ready to go.
 Now is the time to splurge on the luxurious, all-natural, non-toxic, products to help you feel clean and refreshed while keeping Baby safe from toxic chemicals and harsh, artificial fragrances.
 Even better, add a 3-pack of at-home massages to your registry to facilitate recovery during your postpartum period.

-You can also go with something as simple, and healing, as Epsom salts for a relaxing bath now and then.
+You can also go with something as simple, and healing, as

 #7 – Lactation Consultant